Symptoms and Diagnosis of Cardiomyopathy

 Your health care professional will diagnose cardiomyopathy based on your medical history, family history, a physical exam and diagnostic test results.

-A cardiologist or pediatric cardiologist usually diagnose and treat cardiomyopathy.
+A cardiologist or pediatric cardiologist usually diagnoses and treats cardiomyopathy.
 These doctors specialize in heart diseases.

 Medical and family histories